 In 2020, the pandemic caused the city to pause Omnibus operations for an extended period.
 During this time, the city evaluated the Omnibus service and it was determined that contracting for senior/disabled transportation was the most cost-effective solution for the city.

-In February 2021, Omnibus joined the Via transportation network.
+In February 2021, Omnibus joined the Via Mobility Services.
 Service for Omnibus clients largely stays the same: clients will still ride on an Omnibus vehicle and trips are available from any origin to any destination within the City of Littleton.

 - Reservations will start Monday, February 8, 2021, and can be made up to seven days in advance.